 We act out what we don’t (want to) feel.
 If you’re feeling down or low, it makes sense to want to move away from that and instead find something else to do instead.
 The vast majority of my clients have been doing this since they were adolescents and the habitual pattern of acting out has continued for most of their lifetime.
 At a neurobiological level, sex or porn creates a high similar to many drugs and offers at least a temporary relief from their struggles.
 For someone who acts out sexually with other people, it not only gives them relief from their struggles but also creates a sense of connecting to another person.
 Because of that, depressed people who are addicted to sex, do so with a compulsion that does not include healthy functioning but rather chasing a their only source of safety, pleasure, soothing, and acceptance.

 It’s important to recognize how the brain and our reward circuitry function.
-In Your Brain on Porn, we learn that primitive circuits in the brain manage emotions, drives, impulses, and subconscious decision-making.
+The primitive circuits in the brain manage emotions, drives, impulses, and subconscious decision-making.
 The desire and motivation to pursue sex arises from dopamine, the neurochemical that drives the primitive part of the brain known as the reward circuitry.
 It’s where you experience cravings and pleasure and where you get addicted.

 Sex and pornography are used to (temporarily) forget about feelings of sadness, fear, anger and boredom.
 This habit can both lead to depression—because you know you’re really not dealing with core issues—and is also something depression can drive.
 Sex and porn floods the brain with dopamine and makes us feel good but like most habits, the good wanes and you require more and more to feel the same rush.
 You may find yourself progressing in your behavior due to this and getting more and more stuck in this negative cycle.